-3. How is the Risk Priority Number calculated?
+2. How to calculate the Risk Priority Number?

-• Severity (S): The severity of the failure mode is ranked on a scale from 1 to 10.
-A high severity ranking indicates severe risk.
+Severity: The severity of the failure mode is rated on a scale from 1 to 10.
+A high severity rating indicates severe risk.

-• Occurrence (O): The potential of failure occurrence is rated on a scale from 1 to 10.
-A high occurrence rank reflects high failure occurrence potential.
+Occurrence (or Probability): The potential of failure occurrence is rated on a scale from 1 to 10.
+A high occurrence rating reflects high failure occurrence potential.

-• Detection (D): The capability of failure detection is ranked on a scale from 1 to 10.
-A high detection rank reflects low detection capability.
+Detection: The capability of failure detection is rated on a scale from 1 to 10.
+A high detection rating reflects low detection capability.

-RPN is not the only number used in FMEA to evaluate risk.
+RPN is not the only risk assessment number used with FMEA.
 Some companies use other indexes to assess risks, such as the Critical Number (CN) or Severity-Occurrence-Detection (SOD).
-However, these numbers are rarely used.
+However, they are rarely used.

 Some companies find it difficult to decide on a detection ranking.
 Therefore, they do not use detection (D) in their calculation of the RPN to avoid arguments regarding the detection ranking.

-The RPN does not cover all the numbers in the range from 1 to 1000.
+The FMEA RPN does not cover all the numbers from 1 to 1000.
 Therefore, some companies use the numerical value of SOD.
-In this case, the values of S, O, and D range from 0 to 9 (not from 1 to 10).
+In this case, the ratings of S, O, and D range from 0 to 9 (not from 1 to 10).